m-thalmann/treejs/README.md

 tree.changeOption(option, value); // Changes one option (string, object) tree.getOptions(); // Returns the options

-tree.getSelectedNodes(); // Returns all selected nodes in the tree tree.reload(); // Reloads/Renders the tree inside of the container
+tree.getSelectedNodesForNode(n); // Returns all selected nodes inside of this node (and itself, if its selected) (TreeNode) tree.getSelectedNodes(); // Returns all selected nodes in the tree tree.reload(); // Reloads/Renders the tree inside of the container
 ```